artkond/artkond.github.io/_posts/2017-04-10-cisco-catalyst-remote-code-execution.md

 ### Discovering strings

-Remember the `CISCO_KITS` string in the cluser traffic I captured before?
+Remember the `CISCO_KITS` string in the cluster traffic I captured before?
 This was my starting point.
 After discovering most of the functions in IDA, I was able to see the cross-refrences to the strings located at the end of firmware.

 ![ida cisco kits string]({{ site.url }}/assets/cisco/ida_cisco_kits.png)